Governance and Leadership

 Jocelyn was born and raised in Alice Springs, with the family background of an Eastern Arrente woman from Alice Springs on her mother’s side and a Banyijima woman from Western Australia on her father’s side.
 Jocelyn has worked within the NT Community Corrections as a Probation and Parole Officer and also with the Department of Children and Families as a Team Leader for the Remote Aboriginal Family Community Program.
 In addition, Jocelyn holds an Executive Director position on the Suicide Story Advisory Group Committee with AMSANT and also on the Central Australian Youth Link-up Service Reference Group.
 Jocelyn continues to progress her passion within the AOD sector through continuous learning and development activities, together with presenting multiple courses for the community.

-Shari Pol - Director
+Ellin Lede - Director

 Nova Peris OAM - Director